The Best Gifts Don’t Have to Break the Bank!

 For your younger family members, consider starting a savings account with a beginning balance at your local bank.
 If that idea has too many hoops to jump through, buy them a cute piggy bank to get them started.
 Use it as an opportunity to explain the importance of saving for the things we need.

 Edgewood offers affordable senior living options from 55+ to memory care.
 Aside from beautiful communities and amenities, we also offer many healthcare options right on-site.
 We even offer short-term stays and adult day services for those who need some help but aren’t ready to move.
-Check out our cost calculator and see how we measure up compared to your current monthly budget.
+Explore our cost calculator to see how we compare to your current monthly budget.

 Related Posts